alimnaqvi/inception/README.md

     -   `DOMAIN_NAME`: Any domain name such as `hello.world.com` that will be configured to point to the local IP address, so that typing it in the browser will connect to the WordPress application.
     -   `MARIADB_DATABASE`: A name for the database, e.g., `wordpress_db`.
     -   `MARIADB_USER`: A name for database user, e.g., `mdb_user`.
     -   `WORDPRESS_SHA1`: WordPress is installed from a `wordpress.tar.gz` file that is present in `srcs/requirements/wordpress/conf/wordpress.tar.gz`.
-Its sha1 is `fd56bcdc15f1877e45dce67942ea75949ed650e8`.
+The version used here is [6.8.3](https://wordpress.org/download/releases/) and its sha1 is `fd56bcdc15f1877e45dce67942ea75949ed650e8`.

 2.  **Secrets**: Create a `secrets` directory at the root of the project and add the required secret files as defined in `docker-compose.yml`:
     -   `db_root_password.txt`: The root password for MariaDB.